About the Summer Masters Program

 Housing and Transportation

 The Conference Program has limited space available to summer students who will be staying short-term on campus beginning in June and ending in August.
 Applications will be accepted on a space available, first come first serve basis.
 You will be contacted if lodging space is not available for your specific dates.
-To apply for a room follow the instructions and complete the registration form.
+To apply for a room visit the Conference Center's Summer Short Term Lodging page.

 This page contains links to websites outside of www.cwu.edu.
 The views and opinions expressed on unofficial pages of Central Washington University faculty, staff or students are strictly those of the page authors.
 The content of such pages has not been reviewed or approved by Central Washington University.

 The Bellair Charters Airporter Shuttle provides service to a variety of places between Yakima, Ellensburg, North Bend, and SeaTac Airport.
 For more information, visit the schedules and rate page on the Airporter website.